Simple Damask: From a scanned picture to a design ready for production

 The software has calculated the Height of 358.
 This is mathematically correct, but we advise you to change it to a number, which is divisible by 3, 4, 5, 8 and 10, so you will be able to use weaves with different repeat size in height.

 Break the chain by clicking on it ( ).
-It changes to the broken chain icon ( ), and enter 360, which is divisible by many numbers and is not too far from 358, in the height field.
+It changes to the broken chain icon ( ).
+Enter 360, which is divisible by many numbers and is not too far from 358, in the height field.

 Set the Bilinear filter as a type of image scaling algorithm; it reduces the errors caused by resizing the image.
 Then press the OK button.